Vintage Selling on Etsy What You Need to Know

 When you start trolling around Pinterest of information on selling on Etsy most of what you’re going to find are articles and blog posts written for the person starting to sell their handmade items.
 Not surprising since that is the Etsy bread and butter.
 Even Etsy’s articles and blog posts are geared towards makers and not vintage sellers.

-This is a problem because some people don’t even know that you can sell or buy vintage on Etsy.
+This is a problem because some people don’t even know that you can be selling vintage on Etsy.
 I’m not kidding because I work in a brick and mortar vintage shop and when I mention selling on Etsy people ask me what I make.
 When I explain you can buy vintage on Etsy they seem shocked.

 So what do you do when you’re vintage seller selling on a platform geared toward handmade items?
 Learn to stack the deck in your favor.

 The first thing you need to understand about vintage selling on Etsy is how to play the Etsy game.
 Etsy likes shops that are constantly adding new items.
 They actively promote shops that are active (duh right).
 That means if you’re a vintage seller and you want to start an Etsy shop don’t post all your items on one day and then sit back and wait for sales.
 This is a guarantee kiss of death.